ALWAYS check Alerts and other information on the official website, as conditions and facility availability are subject to change.

 Travel, Directions & Distances

-As an all-year-round park, there are many opportunities to snowshoe, X-country ski, hike and even camp.
+As an all-year-round park, there are many opportunities to snowshoe, X-country ski, hike, and even camp.
+There’s an official Frontenac Provincial Park Winter Trail guide on the official website.

 Snowshoes are available to rent from the park office.
 But, it’s always best to call ahead to check opening times and make sure that snowshoes are available.